DiscordClients/DiscordAPI/READme.md

 git clone https://github.com/DiscordClients/DiscordAPI.git
 ```

-then replace YOUR_TOKEN in config.json with you REAL TOKEN
+then replace YOUR_TOKEN in config.json with you REAL TOKEN or with BOT TOKEN

 now install requirements by running:
 ```